turbot/guardrails-docs/docs/runbooks/enterprise-install/update-workspace-te-version/index.md

 ## Troubleshooting

-### Update Fails or Takes Too Long
+### Stack Update Fails

-Check the CloudFormation stack events tab for errors.
-If there are any errors, create a support ticket and include relevant screenshots of the errors.
+Identifying the initial error in a `CloudFormation` template's event stream is crucial for effective troubleshooting.
+It often provides the root cause of the issue, preventing unnecessary investigations into subsequent errors that might be cascading failures.

+- Navigate to `CloudFormation` service and select failed stack.
+- Open `Events` tab, sort by `Timestamp` descending.
+- Identify first event with status `CREATE_FAILED`, `UPDATE_FAILED`, or `DELETE_FAILED`.
+- Examine error message for failure details such as invalid parameters, resource limits, etc.
+- Cross-reference error message with corresponding resource or parameter in CloudFormation template.

-### Workspace Shows Old TE version
+### Workspace Displays Incorrect TE Version

-Clear the browser cache and re-login to the workspace.
+To resolve this issue, clear your browser cache and log back into the workspace.